Researching global development

 What you will study

-In Block 1, you’ll have chance to reflect on the key challenges and issues in global development that you've previously explored.
+In Block 1, you’ll reflect on the key challenges and issues in global development that you've previously explored.
 You’ll also think about your own personal and professional experiences and objectives and how these might inform your dissertation.
-The materials in this block support you to refine your broad interests to identify a researchable topic, through reviewing literature and scoping available data.
-You’ll have the opportunity to network with other students to identify areas of shared interest.
+The materials in this block support you to refine your broad interests to identify a researchable topic through reviewing literature and scoping available data.
+You’ll be able to network with other students to identify areas of shared interest.

-At the end of the module you’ll submit your dissertation.
-The module has been designed so that by the time you submit the dissertation you’ll already have received feedback on key aspects, such as the methodology and research design.
-You will have had the opportunity to discuss your own research and the dissertation writing process with your tutor, other members of the module team, and your peers.
+At the end of the module, you’ll submit your dissertation.
+The module has been designed so that by the time you submit the dissertation, you’ll already have received feedback on key aspects, such as the methodology and research design.
+You will have had the opportunity to discuss your research and the dissertation writing process with your tutor, other members of the module team, and your peers.

 Teaching and assessment